 Vinyl-lined pools are vulnerable to other problems.
 If too much water leaks out of your pool, the vinyl pool liner may loosen and pull away from the pool floor.
+Even worse, the pool structure could be compromised.
 The vinyl liner may also shrivel and wrinkle during cold weather.

 Pool leaks aren’t the only winter pool damage you might discover.
 During Maryland’s winters, frequent freezing and thawing of ground water can cause “deck heave,” which can wreak havoc on concrete decking, tile and caulking.
 Poor erosion control around an inground pool can also cause soil to wash into the pool as snow melts off.

 Finding and Repairing Pool Leaks During Winter Months